Preparation of Listing Document

 The verification notes are not made public as part of the listing exercise but the final version should be reviewed and adopted by the directors at a board meeting as confirmation on the board’s behalf of the accuracy and completeness of the listing document.

+Verification requires input from across the listing applicant’s business.
 Verification should take place during the drafting of the listing document, as the process of verification itself will assist and affect the drafting.
 It may cause non-verifiable statements to be omitted.
 It may also caution against the inclusion in the listing document of qualitative statements that can be reasonably interpreted in different ways.
 A coherent, well-coordinated, verification strategy will help avoid delays when the prospectus reaches an advanced form.

 As a result of the new requirement to make the application proof publicly available, verification needs to start early in the process and the transaction timetable should allow sufficient time for an application proof in a more final state to be prepared.